soy-ihor/cider_assignment/README.md

 - **Controllers** - Thin controllers with minimal logic
 - **Middleware** - CORS and exception handling
 - **Extensions** - Service collection configuration

+## Implementation Assumptions

+1. **UI Framework:** Used Angular Material for consistent and accessible UI components
+2. **State Management:** Used simple service-based state management (no NgRx for this scope)
+3. **Form Validation:** Implemented reactive forms with custom validators
+4. **Responsive Design:** Assumed mobile-first approach with Material Design breakpoints
+5. **Error Handling:** Used snackbar notifications for user feedback
+6. **Drag & Drop:** Used Angular CDK for drag and drop functionality

+## Time Spent Breakdown

+- **Backend Development:** 2.5 hours
+- **Frontend Development:** 2.5 hours
+- **General Setup & Documentation:** 1 hour

+**Total Time: 6 hours**

+## Challenges Encountered and Solutions

+The main challenge was the 3-hour time constraint for this assignment.
+To meet the deadline and deliver a complete, functional application, CursorAI was used to accelerate the development process by generating the initial project skeleton, basic CRUD operations, and foundational code structure.
+This allowed for faster iteration and focus on implementing the core features and Clean Architecture principles within the limited timeframe.